 Three Kinds of Temptations

-Matthew 4:1-11

-Then Jesus was led by the Spirit into the wilderness to be tempted by the devil.
-After he fasted forty days and forty nights he was famished.
-The tempter came and said to him, “If you are the Son of God, command these stones to become bread.”
-But he answered, “It is written, ‘Man does not live by bread alone, but by every word that comes from the mouth of God.’”
-Then the devil took him to the holy city, had him stand on the highest point of the temple, and said to him, “If you are the Son of God, throw yourself down.
-For it is written, ‘He will command his angels concerning you’ and ‘with their hands they will lift you up, so that you will not strike your foot against a stone.’”
-Jesus said to him, “Once again it is written: ‘You are not to put the Lord your God to the test.’”
-Again, the devil took him to a very high mountain, and showed him all the kingdoms of the world and their grandeur.
-And he said to him, “I will give you all these things if you throw yourself to the ground and worship me.”
-Then Jesus said to him, “Go away, Satan!
-For it is written: ‘You are to worship the Lord your God and serve only him.’”
-Then the devil left him, and angels came and began ministering to his needs.

 Before we go any further, we would do well to study the temptation of Christ.
+Stop and read Matthew 4:1-11.
 Notice how the devil used the same temptations he employed on Adam and Eve.
 All temptations basically boil down to three areas: pleasures—the lust of the flesh, possessions—the lust of the eyes, and, lastly, pride (Genesis 3:1-19).
 Naturally, he will use the same ploys against us.

 Working in concert with the other two in the unholy trinity, Satan will use every strategy at his disposal to cause us to revert to our old sinful habits.
 Therefore, we must learn to trust the still, small voice of our Father in heaven and let God’s truth drown out the hissing of the serpent’s seduction.
 Because He was tempted but did not fall into sin, Jesus can sympathize with us as a merciful High